wetterlicht/ironsync/content/markdown/moves/sojourn.md

 When **you spend time in a community seeking assistance**, roll +heart.
 If you share a bond, add +1.

 On **strong hit**, you and your allies may each choose two from within the categories below.

 On a **weak hit**, choose one.
 If you share a bond, choose one more.

 On a hit, you and your allies may each focus on one of your chosen recover actions and roll +heart again.
 If you share a bond, add +1.
-On a strong hit, take +2 more for that action.
-On a weak hit, take +1 more.
-On a miss, it goes badly and you lose all benefits for that action.
+On a **strong hit**, take +2 more for that action.
+On a **weak hit**, take +1 more. **On a miss**, it goes badly and you lose all benefits for that action.

 **Clear a Condition**